TobiPeterG/AMU/README.md

-# Update Kubuntu at shutdown and startup (with plymouth integration)
+# Update Ubuntu at shutdown and startup (with plymouth integration)
   THIS SCRIPT IS ONLY(!)
-THOUGHT FOR KUBUNTU INSTALLATIONS AND NOTHING ELSE!
+THOUGHT FOR UBUNTU-BASED INSTALLATIONS AND NOTHING ELSE!
 IT WILL NOT WORK AS INTENDED OR MAKE THE SYSTEM UNUSABLE ON OTHER INSTALLATIONS!
   USE AT YOUR OWN RISK!

+  Not on Ubuntu?
+  Use the basic version for all distributions: COMING SOON

   This script will install my custom script to update your system when it's being shutdown.
 It is tested on Kubuntu